 The recipe is very simple and requires less ingredients.
 It is especially helpful when the only veggies you have in the pantry are onions, potatoes and tomatoes.
 Both potatoes and eggs make dimer jhol a hearty curry that is perfect for lunch or dinner.

-How to make Bengali Egg Curry recipe step by step
+How to make Bengali Egg Curry step by step

-- Hard boil the eggs, make few slits on the eggs and coat them with turmeric and salt.
-Heat oil in a pan or kadai and fry the eggs till they turn light brown in color.
+- Firstly hard-boil the eggs, make few slits on the eggs and coat them with turmeric and salt.
+Heat oil in a pan and fry the eggs till they turn light brown in color.

 - Add whole spices in the pan and fry for 2 minutes.
 Then add the grated onions and chopped ginger.